jhdrn/myra/README.md

     // function
     const MyComponent = myra.define<State, Props>(
         init,
-        // The "init" function takes a `ComponentContext` argument ctx => {
+        // The "setup" function takes a `ComponentContext` argument ctx => {

             // The context can be used to attach event listeners
             // for lifecycle events
-            events.didMount = (props, domRef) => console.log('didMount')
+            ctx.didMount = (props, domRef) => console.log('didMount')

             // The context also holds the important 'evolve' function
-            // which is used to update the state and render the component.
+            // which is used to update the state and re-render the component.
             // This function will be triggered when the <p>-tag below is clicked
             // and update the state with a new 'hello' text const onClick = (ev: MouseEvent) =>